Maximum packings in graphs forbidding given rainbow cycles: Proof of Theorem

-Delete all vertices $v$ with $d_G(v)<2\delta$, together with all monochromatic $C_{2k+1}$-copies incident to $v$.
-In the resulting graph, if there exist vertices $w$ of degree less than $2\delta$ (i.e., vertices incident to fewer than $\delta$ monochromatic $C_{2k+1}$-copies), delete these vertices as well as all monochromatic $C_{2k+1}$-copies containing any of them.
+Delete all vertices $v$ with $d_G(v)<2\delta$ (i.e., vertices incident to fewer than $\delta$ monochromatic $C_{2k+1}$-copies), together with all monochromatic $C_{2k+1}$-copies incident to $v$.
+In the resulting graph, if there exist vertices $w$ of degree less than $2\delta$, delete these vertices as well as all monochromatic $C_{2k+1}$-copies containing any of them.
 Repeating this process, we eventually obtain a graph $G^*$.
-Since $e(G^*)>e(G)-(2k+1)\delta n>0$, $G^*$ is a nonempty graph and has minimum degree at least $2\delta$.
+Since $e(G^*)>e(G)-(2k+1)\delta n=0$, $G^*$ is a nonempty graph and has minimum degree at least $2\delta$.